Roky Erickson: Return to music and later life

 In 2007, Erickson played his first ever gigs in New York City at Southpaw in Brooklyn, NY, as well as California's Coachella Festival and made a debut performance in England to a capacity audience at the Royal Festival Hall, London.
 Roky continued to play in Europe, performing for the first time in Finland at Ruisrock festival.
 The performance was widely considered the highlight of the festival day.

 On September 8, 2008, Scottish post-rock band Mogwai released the Batcat EP.
 Erickson is featured on "Devil Rides".
 Erickson performed alongside Austin-based indie rock band Okkervil River at the Austin Music Awards in 2008 and then again at the 2009 South by Southwest music festival.

 Erickson returned to the stage in 2008 to perform songs from the 13th Floor Elevators catalog that had not been performed in decades with fellow Austinites The Black Angels as his backing band.
-After months of practices and time recording in an Austin studio, they performed a show in Dallas followed by a West Coast tour.
+They performed a show in Dallas followed by a West Coast tour.
 The Black Angels played a regular set and then backed Erickson as his rhythm section, playing 13th Floor Elevators songs as well as songs from Erickson's solo albums.

 On April 20, 2010, Erickson released True Love Cast Out All Evil, his first album of new material in 14 years.
 Okkervil River serves as Erickson's backing band on the album.

 In March 2012 Erickson toured New Zealand and Australia for the first time headlining Golden Plains Festival in Meredith, Victoria and playing sold-out side shows in Sydney and Melbourne.

 On May 10, 2015, he performed with the reunited 13th Floor Elevators at Levitation (formerly Austin Psych Fest, the event was renamed "Levitation" after the song of the same title).
 The band consisted of original band members Erickson, Tommy Hall, John Ike Walton, and Ronnie Leatherman, joined by Roky's son Jegar Erickson on harmonica, Roky's lead guitarist Eli Southard, and rhythm guitarist Fred Mitchim.
-On Oct.
-7, 2018, Erickson performed outdoors to an audience of thousands at the Hardly Strictly Bluegrass Festival in San Francisco.
+On October 7, 2018, Erickson performed outdoors to an audience of thousands at the Hardly Strictly Bluegrass Festival in San Francisco.